-Typical examples of solution samples include those drawn from containers of commercial solvents; beverages, such as milk or fruit juice; natural waters, including lakes, streams, seawater and rain; bodily fluids, such as blood and urine; and, suspensions; such as those found in many oral medications.
-Let's use the sampling of natural waters and wastewaters as a case study in how to sample solutions.
+There are many good examples of solution samples: commercial solvents; beverages, such as milk or fruit juice; natural waters, including lakes, streams, seawater, and rain; bodily fluids, such as blood and urine; and, suspensions, such as those found in many oral medications.
+Let's use the sampling of natural waters and wastewaters as a case study in how to sample a solution.